kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 **Special Fuse Case: the root**

 If the parent is a 2-node with two 2-node children, the parent is the root.
 We know this because this situation is handled as a special case, and once handled the root becomes a 4-node.
-If a child of the root must be converted from a 2-node child, we know the parent is a 4-node.
+If a child of the root must be converted from a 2-node child, we know the parent, the root, is a 4-node.
 Similarly if a child of this child, in turn, needs to be converted, its parent will not be a 2-node.
-And likewise so subsequent children.
+The same thing applies likewise for all subsequent children.

 Note that when a fusion occurs, the total number of nodes is decreased by one, but **the tree remains balanced**.

-**Special Case: 2-node Root**

-If the root is a 2-node...

 .. note::
    If the key to be deleted is the largest key, there will be no in order successor; however, by applying the 2-node conversion technique above, we ensure that the tree will remain balanced.